LibraryCarpentry/lc-sql/episodes/01-introduction.md

 - "SQL is a powerful language used to interrogate and manipulate relational databases"
 ---

 ## What is SQL?

-SQL (Structured Query Language) is a powerful language used to interrogate and manipulate relational databases.
-It is highly specialised.
+**S**tructured **Q**uery **L**anguage, or SQL (sometimes pronounced "sequel"), is a powerful language used to interrogate and manipulate relational databases.
 It is not a general programming language that you can use to write an entire program.
-However, SQL queries can be embedded in other programming languages to let any program work with databases.
-There are several different kinds of SQL, but all support the same basic statements that we will be covering today.
+However, SQL queries can be called from programming languages to let any program work with databases.
+There are several different variants of SQL, but all support the same basic statements that we will be covering today.

 ## Relational databases